JJRWalker/jekyll-theme-chirpy-darksol/_posts/blog/2025-10-19-getting-started-with-c.md

 Operators like `+`, `-`, `/`, and `*` can be considered a type of built in function. `long Result = Integer + OtherInteger;` can be thought of as calling a function defined as:
 ```
-// sorry, this might not be as beginer friendly as I thought
+// sorry, this might not be as beginner friendly as I thought
 // but it's too late to turn back now
 // because it is a good example.
 // I've never actually implemented this now I think about it,